carbonplan/ndpyramid/docs/schema.md

 }
 ```

-If the `"crs"` attribute is not included, the pyramid levels are assumed to be in the Web Mercator projection.
+Currently, `@carbonplan/maps` does not rely on the `"crs"` attribute, but future releases may determine the projection based on that attribute (assuming Web Mercator projection if it is not provided).

 In addition, the mapping toolkit relies on the `_ARRAY_DIMENSIONS` attribute introduced by Xarray, which stores the dimension names.